blue-santa/komodo-docs-vuepress/docs/basic-docs/start-here/cc-overview.md

 Finally, utxo-based smart contracts do not require “gas” or any sort of fee for every process executed.
 Recall that the smart contracts and dApps built on Ethereum must pay for gas for every single process.
 The gas-based model makes complex dApps impossible.

-Komodo, on the other hand, is far more scalable and will not require a fee for every single process, other than a single, ordinary transaction fee for sending funds.
+Komodo's framework, on the other hand, is far more scalable and will not require a fee for every single process, other than a single, ordinary transaction fee for sending funds.
 This fee is not paid in KMD, but in the coin of the developer and user's choice.

-To avoid the risk of infinite loops, Komodo is exhaustively testing the code for all smart contracts prior to implementation.
+Komodo's testers and community are exhaustively testing the code for all smart contracts prior to implementation.

 Then the contracts are embedded into the Komodo daemon.
 This prevents alterations, while also making the code publicly visible.
 Anyone can verify the code of the contracts to see that they do exactly what they claim.